“The path to excellence is overcoming obstacles” – Terry Orlick

 Corey Kicking it in for 5th place!

 CSU had a great day of racing today, but also some difficult obstacles.
 Yes, Corey Stock placed 5th in the Junior Women’s pursuit race at the Val Cartier NorAm and the Canadians were preparing immigration forms to put her on their World Junior Team, but after the races the Stock’s car just would not start.
 Jim needed to be in Boston for a 4 PM flight on Sunday so hanging around was not an option.
 What to do?
 Peter Moore of the Coastal Nordic Club (in the Portland area) volunteered to drive Isaac, Anne, and Corey to the airport to pick up a rental car while Jim and Chris waited for the tow truck.
 We jammed all the Stock’s ski bags inside my Volvo.
 Peter, Susan, and Anna Breu of NH took Neil and Hannah to stay with them back at MSA.
 Tomorrow I will be driving home Hannah and Neil and we will be stuffed in with a whole lot of skis, but the bottom line is that the whole club and all the precious skis will make it home.
-We train, race, and
+We train, race, andtravel as a team.

 So, aside from that little difficulty, how was the racing?
 As I mentioned, Corey asserted dominance over most of the Canadians and all the other Americans (including a large group from SMS) with her 5th place.
 She had to start way in the back of a large mass start and she just powered through everyone until she caught up to the lead pack.
 Nice work.
 I told her it was good practice for those future World Cup races where she will have to do the same thing when she’s just starting out.